BraunE1320/Medical-Informatics-Image-Processing/README.md

 Using the radial segmentation, A 3D mesh reconstruction is made using CAT scan images of a head.

 The program also uses Hausdorff distance and Dice similarity to determine how similar two images are.

+Write up, examples, and images can be found in CISC472.pdf